SpellholdStudios/Rolles/README.md

 **10. Bag of Holding in Irenicus Dungeon**<br />

-This component adds a Bag of Holding (containing 18 items) in Irenicus Dungeon.
+This component adds a Bag of Holding (capacity: 18 items) in Irenicus Dungeon.
 <div align="right"><a href="#top">Back to top</a></div>